alvisxp/AWS-MLS/Modeling.md

 			- can only use a single machine for training
 				- but multi_GPU's on one machine
 - DeepAR
-	- forcasting one-dimensional time series data
+	- forecasting one-dimensional time series data
 	- Uses RNN's
 	- allows you to train the same model over several related time series
 	- finds frequencies and seasonality